 Research on CBD shows that cannabinoids have anti-inflammatory properties.
 They also exhibit antioxidant-like abilities.
 Therefore, cannabinoids may help reduce the inflammation within the system while simultaneously helping to clear out the debris causing the inflamed cells.

 Secondly, CBD soothes the receptor triggering the dog’s brain to experience these symptoms.
 Research indicates that cannabinoids calm the receptors, which changes the message being relayed to the endocannabinoid system.
-In turn, your dog no longer fixates on the problems their body is trying to solve.
+In turn, your dog no longer fixates on the problems its body is trying to solve.

 If the condition is chronic, the anti-inflammatory qualities of CBD might not be enough.
 However, CBD is an all-natural way to bring your dog temporary relief.